CongGroup/SimilarityJoin/README.md

   - Xinyu Wang, City University of Hong Kong, xinyucs@gmail.com
   - Xingliang Yuan, City University of Hong Kong, xyuancs@gmail.com
   - Mengyu Yao, City University of Hong Kong, mengycs@gmail.com

+# Acknowledgement

+This project is supported in part by Innovation and Technology Commission of Hong Kong under ITF Project ITS/307/15.